Arthur Wood (composer): Works

 Wood was a prolific composer of works in a variety of categories, although he was self-taught in composition and orchestration.
 His first published work, the orchestral work Three Old Dances, was first published in 1902.

 After this he became a staff composer for Boosey & Hawkes, for whom he wrote many orchestral suites and single works, many related to his upbringing.
 These include Three Dale Dances, the Yorkshire Moors Suite, A Lancashire Clog Dance and My Native Heath, from which his most famous piece "Barwick Green" came.
 Other orchestral works include his Concertino in A major, Widow Malone, An Oriental Scene and Fairy Dreams.

 He also composed for a number of stage musicals, such as Yvonne, Petticoat Fair, and Fancy Fair, the latter two dating from about 1918.

 Apart from "Barwick Green", his works are now rarely performed.

+Personal life

+Wood married Ethel Louise Bean (born 1874), daughter of a stationer and printer, in 1898 at Knaresborough.
+The Oxford Dictionary of National Biography states that they had two sons and one daughter, although a Chiswick website apparently in contact with his grand-daughter reported in 2012 that Wood had five children, including eldest son Edwin who became a musician but died in his thirties, son Charles who became an actuary, a daughter who became a writer and a daughter who became an actress.
+His daughter Peggy Ann Wood (1912-1998) was an actress, director and theatre manager based in Bristol.

+Wood moved to live in London in 1903, and in 1907 moved into 20, Arlington Gardens in Chiswick.
+He was a member of two gentlemen's clubs: the Green Room Club and the Savage Club.

+Wood died at this address on 18 January 1953.
+In 2012 Wood's grand-daughter led an unsuccessful campaign to have a blue plaque erected on the building, which has been converted into flats.